btemplep/authzee/docs/sdks.md

 > - Class instances or objects -> struct instances
 > - Methods -> struct methods or functions that act on a struct

-Under this object, identity definitions, resource definitions, and the JMESPath search function are static.
+Under this object, the JSON query search function is static.
 The Authzee object is created with a compute module and a storage module.
 The compute module will be used to provide the compute resources for running operations, and the storage module will be used to store and retrieve grants and other compute state objects.

 > **NOTE** - The Standard describes the minimum expectations of what an Authzee SDK should meet.
 SDKs are welcome to have more functionality!!!